 Kirsten Luckins is a poet, performer, and spoken word theatre-maker based on the north-east coast of England.
 Her creative practise is eclectic, multi-artform and collaborative, with an emphasis on compassion and playfulness.
+She is artistic director of the Tees Women Poets collective, leading women of all background in Teesside to create and perform work about the issues that affect them and the values they live by.

 She is a director, dramaturg and creative producer specialising in taking poetry to the stage.
 Recent projects include dramaturgy for The Empathy Experiment by Rose Condo, (shortlisted for Saboteur Awards 2020 Best Spoken Word Show; winner Best Solo Show Manchester Fringe 2019); creative production/direction for the performed launch of Rare Birds : Voices of Holloway Prison by Natalie Scott; and currently online creative production for the launch of Sleeper by Jo Colley.
 Her work is based on ten years experience working as creative producer for national performance poetry organisation Apples and Snakes.